 Provide a laboratory with a minimum floor area of 230 square feet, minimum exterior width of 8 feet, and a minimum ceiling height of 7 feet.

 Partition the building into a minimum of two rooms, a smaller room having a floor area of approximately 70 square feet.

-Provide in the smaller room:
+Provide a workbench with a length of 7 feet in the smaller room: